mistermuki/ansible/README.md

-this is meant to fully scaffold and set up my debian config from a minimal bookworm install (no de)
+Set of Ansible scripts meant to scaffold Debian 12 how I like it.

+Assumes that you are starting on a minimal (no DE) installation of Debian.